 Definition

 One-shot prompting provides a language model with exactly one worked example inside the prompt before asking it to handle the real input.
 It sits between zero-shot prompting, which supplies no examples, and few-shot prompting, which supplies several.
-The single demonstration shows the model the desired input-output pattern, anchoring its response in the right format and style.
+The single demonstration shows the model the desired input-output pattern — the format, the tone, the level of detail — anchoring its response far more reliably than instructions alone often can.

 How it works